IDmelon/documents/content/en/docs/for_administrators/app_integrations/integrate_azure_application.md

 toc: true
 ---

-IDmelon makes it easy to integrate with your organization's Entra ID tenant using various features available in the IDmelon panel, such as importing users and devices.
+IDmelon makes it easy to integrate with your organization's Microsoft Entra ID tenant using various features available in the IDmelon panel, such as importing users and devices.
 This document describes the integration process, details the necessary permissions, and explains how to grant admin consent for seamless operation.

 ## Overview

-IDmelon integrates with your Entra ID tenant using app-only access, allowing it to function as a standalone application.
+IDmelon integrates with your Microsoft Entra ID tenant using app-only access, allowing it to function as a standalone application.
 This approach enables IDmelon to perform background tasks, such as importing users through workflows, without interruptions.
 Additionally, it eliminates the need for repeated permission approvals from privileged administrators.

 For more details on access scenarios, refer to the official <a href="https://learn.microsoft.com/en-us/entra/identity-platform/permissions-consent-overview#access-scenarios" target="_blank">Microsoft documentation</a>.